Bad Girls Club season 9: Residence

+The cast of season nine resided at Villa Delfines beachfront property on the Los Cabos Tourist Corridor.
+The 'beach-chic' themed residence was once again designed by production designer Jeff Eyser and art director Alexis Karpf; both of whom presented the house tour which was posted via YouTube on August 6, 2012.

 Cast

 The season began with seven original bad girls, of which one left voluntarily and two were removed by production.
 Three replacement bad girls were introduced in their absences later in the season.